 How to Make Decoupage Easter Eggs

 One of my most popular Easter posts is my decoupage eggs made with scrapbook paper.
 It’s the perfect technique if you’re using thick paper and want a more rustic, mosaic result.
+This is just one of many decoupage techniques I’ve used over the years.

 Unlike my previous craft, this one uses wooden eggs as the base (instead of paper mache) and Dollar Tree napkins instead of scrapbook paper.
 Prepare to be amazed by the results!